albertzak/open/readme.md

   - what v1 will be able to do
+    - inspect data inline as text

+    - ship `?` macro as library to embed in existing codebase
+      - might not need sci?

     - run fns on nodes
-    - inspect data
-      - open Q: how to integrate with existing codebase -
+      - not 100% sure how
     - import + add-lib at runtime without restart